 The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

-I counted 47 “new AI tool” launches in my inbox during a single week in March 2026.
+I received dozens of “new AI tool” launches in my inbox during a week in March 2026.26.
 Forty-seven.
 Most of them were either wrappers around GPT-5 with a fresh coat of paint, vaporware backed by a slick landing page, or niche productivity tools that solve problems nobody actually has.
 But buried in that noise?
 A handful of genuinely interesting tools that are changing how developers, researchers, and content teams actually work — and they’re getting almost no serious coverage because everyone’s too busy writing their 400th “ChatGPT vs Claude” comparison.

-I’ve spent the last several months stress-testing nine tools that caught my attention for different reasons.
+This is a look at nine tools that stand out for different reasons.
 Some are from established players swinging into new categories — Claude Code and Perplexity Comet being the obvious headliners.
 Others are quieter launches from smaller teams that deserve a proper look.
-I’m not going to give you a feature spec dump.
-I’m going to tell you what it’s actually like to use these things day-to-day, where they fall apart, and whether you should spend your money on them.
+This isn’t a feature spec dump.
+It’s about what these tools are actually like to use day-to-day, where they fall apart, and whether you should spend your money on them.

 Fair warning: this is a long one.
 Grab your coffee.
 Or don’t — some of these tools might make you spill it in surprise.